holochain/holochain/crates/hdk/README.md

 Both work in the same way technically but they have different responsibilities.
-Callbacks extend holochain itself whereas other extern functions extend the interactive client that is sending requests via. holochain.
+Callbacks extend holochain itself whereas other extern functions extend the interactive client that is sending requests via holochain.

 All the extern functions are run in a newly built, sandboxed wasm instance, so there are no long-running processes and it is not possible for callbacks to